Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Conclusion

 \section{Conclusion}

 This study successfully leverages the capability of MBCDI to resolve the residual strain and rotation tensor components for two STO microcrystals as they are cooled down to cryogenic temperatures.
 Below 50 K, each microcrystal transitioned to its low-temperature state, exhibiting increased strain magnitude and heterogeneity throughout the entire crystal.
-We attribute this state below 50 K to a ferroelectric state, which is stabilized by the strain gradients induced by the dislocations in crystal A and the SrCO$_{3}$ impurities in crystal B. We do not observe the AFD phase transition in the MBCDI analysis, even though it should be present in strained samples \cite{He2003}; however, it might be suppressed by the ferroelectric phase \cite{Zhong1995,Yamanaka2000}.
+We do not observe the AFD phase transition in the MBCDI analysis, even though it should be present in strained samples \cite{He2003}; however, it might be suppressed by a ferroelectric phase \cite{Zhong1995,Yamanaka2000}.
 Another possibility is the size or chemistry dependence of the hydrothermally synthesized STO that alters the phase transition behavior.
-Our results are the first study of structural modes in STO microcrystals at low temperatures, revealing new information about structural transitions at the nanoscale.
+Our results show structural modes in STO microcrystals at low temperatures, revealing information about structural transitions at the nanoscale.